| |

-senses, contemporary people today are no different than the blind
+senses, today, are no different than the blind

 Governing Council of an island society

-that consisted entirely of non-sighted people.
+that once consisted entirely of non-sighted people.
 Citizens on that

 island were content and adequate in their uniquely adapted ways,

-even though some disease was totally numbed each person blind
+even though an incurable disease had totally numbed each person into blindness

 by the age of two years.